matfish2/vue-tables/readme.md

   `count` `number` - Total count before limit.

-### Loading Indicator
+### Events

-The server-side component fires off two complementary events up the components tree: `vue-tables.loading` and `vue-tables.loaded`.
+`vue-tables.loading`

+Fires off when a request for data is sent to the server.

+`vue-tables.loaded`

+Fires off after the response data has been attached to the table.
+Sends through the response.

-You can listen to those events on a parent component using `this.$on` and use them to add and remove a loading indicator, respectively.
+You can listen to those complementary events on a parent component and use them to add and remove a *loading indicator*, respectively.

 ### Programmatic reload